-Building on the literature above, I investigate whether local educational contexts condition the spatial diffusion dynamics of hate crimes.
-In this paper, I use a proportion of school dropouts without a secondary school diploma as a measure of local educational performance.
-To better disentangle the education explanation, I analyze East Germany and West Germany separately because they have substantially different distributions of proportions of school dropouts (counties in East Germany have higher proportions of school dropouts; see Appendix~\ref{subsec:hate-condition} for details).
-Here I report results from East Germany and provide those for West Germany in Appendix~\ref{subsec:hate-condition}.
-In particular, I estimate the conditional average causal diffusion effects (conditional ACDEs) for counties that have high and low proportions of school dropouts without a secondary school diploma.
-I use $9\%$ as a cutoff for high and low proportions of school dropouts, which is approximately the median value in East Germany.
-I add an interaction term between the treatment variable and this indicator variable to the original model in Equation~\eqref{eq:main1} and to the original placebo model in Equation~\eqref{eq:placebo1}.
-Although this investigation of heterogeneous effects is observational in nature as in a typical subgroup analysis, results are consistent with the education explanation.
+Building on the literature above, we investigate whether local educational contexts condition the spatial diffusion dynamics of hate crimes.
+We use a proportion of school dropouts without a secondary school diploma as a measure of local educational performance.
+To better disentangle the education explanation, we analyze East Germany and West Germany separately because they have substantially different distributions of proportions of school dropouts (counties in East Germany have much higher proportions of school dropouts).
+Here we report results from East Germany and provide those for West Germany in Appendix~\ref{sec:app_em}.
+In particular, we estimate the conditional average causal diffusion effects (conditional ACDEs) for counties that have high and low proportions of school dropouts without a secondary school diploma.
+We use $9\%$ as a cutoff for high and low proportions of school dropouts, which is approximately the median value in East Germany.
+We add an interaction term between the treatment variable and this indicator variable to the original model in equation~\eqref{eq:main1} and to the original placebo model in equation~\eqref{eq:placebo1}.

 Figure~\ref{fig:marCE} presents results for the conditional ACDE for counties that have a higher proportion of school dropouts.
 Similar to the case of the ACDE estimation, Figure~\ref{fig:marCE} (a) shows strong concerns of biases in the first four sets of control variables.
 Even though a 95\% confidence interval of the fourth estimate covers zero, its point estimate is far from zero (around $4$ percentage points).
 In contrast, the placebo test suggests that the fifth control set adjusts for relevant confounders where a placebo estimate is close to zero.